Methodological Contribution: MOFFlow Architecture

 • Failure of General CSP: Existing deep generative models for general Crystal Structure Prediction (CSP) operate on an atom-by-atom basis.
 They fail to scale to MOFs, which often contain hundreds or thousands of atoms per unit cell, and do not exploit the inherent modular nature (building blocks) of MOFs.

-• Tunability: MOFs are highly desirable for applications like carbon capture and drug delivery due to their tunable porosity, making automated design tools highly valuable.
+• Tunability: MOFs have applications in carbon capture and drug delivery due to their tunable porosity, making automated design tools valuable.

 MOFFlow introduces a hierarchical, rigid-body flow matching framework tailored for MOFs.

-• Rigid Body Decomposition: Unlike atom-based methods, MOFFlow treats metal nodes and organic linkers as rigid bodies, reducing the search space from $3N$ (atoms) to $6M$ (roto-translation of $M$ blocks).
+• Rigid Body Decomposition: MOFFlow treats metal nodes and organic linkers as rigid bodies, reducing the search space from $3N$ (atoms) to $6M$ (roto-translation of $M$ blocks) compared to atom-based methods.

 • Riemannian Flow Matching on $SE(3)$: It is the first end-to-end model to jointly generate block-level rotations ($SO(3)$), translations ($\mathbb{R}^3$), and lattice parameters using Riemannian flow matching.

-• MOFAttention: A novel attention module designed to encode the geometric relationships between building blocks, lattice parameters, and rotational constraints.
+• MOFAttention: A custom attention module designed to encode the geometric relationships between building blocks, lattice parameters, and rotational constraints.

 • Constraint Handling: It incorporates domain knowledge by operating on a mean-free system for translation invariance and using canonicalized coordinates for rotation invariance.